Piwigo/Piwigo/include/smarty/docs/programmers/api-variables/variable-compile-check.md

 change this to FALSE and a template file is changed, you will \*not\* see the change since the template will not get recompiled.

+Note that up to Smarty 4.x, Smarty will check for the existence of the source template even if `$compile_check` is disabled.

 If [`$caching`](#variable.caching) is enabled and `$compile_check` is enabled, then the cache files will get regenerated if an involved template file or config file was updated.